Request for Patient Records

 A patient or authorized representative may request copies of medical records at no cost by following the instructions below:

--Complete both sides of the BHFD Authorization for Release of PCR.
+-Complete both sides of the BHFD Authorization for Use & Disclosure of PCR.
 If a patient is incapacitated or otherwise unable to sign the form and an authorized representative is acting on their behalf, the representative's relationship must be identified in section C. Official documentation proving the representative's legal authority to act and sign on the patient's behalf must be provided, such as a birth certificate (of minor patient), death certificate, or power of attorney.

 -Include a photocopy of the signatory's valid and unexpired government-issued photo ID.
 In lieu of a government-issued photo ID, a signature can be notarized.